-Fittingly for a country of its enormity, there is are a variety of options when it comes to transport in China.
-Expats in the People’s Republic have access to buses, trains, subways, trams and taxis in many cities, and there are also several options for long-distance travel, including high-speed trains, buses and domestic flights.
+Fittingly for a country of its enormity, there are a variety of options when it comes to transport in China.
+Expats in the People’s Republic have access to buses, trains, subways, ferries and taxis in many cities, and there are also several options for long-distance travel, including high-speed trains, buses and domestic flights.

 Driving in China, on the other hand, is a challenge for most expats and is often characterised by chaos and congestion.
 It may be a good idea for foreigners to get to know their surroundings through public transport before getting behind the wheel.